executors/executors/README.md

 ## Thread pools

-Thread pools create concurrent or parallel execution agents without incurring the overhead of thread creation and destruction whenever such agents are needed.
+Thread pools create execution agents which execute on threads without incurring the overhead of thread creation and destruction whenever such agents are needed.

 ### Header `<thread_pool>` synopsis